 Each program is interactive and highly detailed in order to prepare individuals to care for people across the lifespan, who have chronic healthcare needs or disabilities.

-Partially underwritten by a private grant, this program was developed by a team headed by Lois Sheaffer, REST Program Director and Master Trainer.
+Partially underwritten by a private grant, this program was developed by a team headed by Lois Sheaffer, National Director of REST, and a Master Trainer.
 Having been involved in respite since the early 1980s as a respite worker, respite program manager, and respite worker trainer, she maintained a leadership role in the Illinois Respite Coalition and is a member of ARCH, the national respite coalition.

 REST programs can be customized around any organization’s requirements, provided at their facility or an off-site location and delivered in one- or two-day formats.